VedSojitra/LeetMetric/README.md

 - **CSS**: Styling for a user-friendly interface.
 - **JavaScript**: Fetches and processes data from LeetCode API.

+## Usage
+1. Use this link: [CORS Anywhere](https://cors-anywhere.herokuapp.com/) to request temporary access.

 ## Live Demo
 You can access the live version of LeetMetric here: https://vedsojitra.github.io/LeetMetric/